serik1987/corefacility/README.md

 Use your operating system to schedule the corefacility update!

-## Add new application to the corefacility
+## How to add new application to corefacility

 ### Tell corefacility that you have added your application